robertmartin8/PyPortfolioOpt/docs/index.rst

 A Quick Example
 ===============

 This section contains a quick look at what PyPortfolioOpt can do.
-For a full tour, please check out the :ref:`user-guide`.
+For a guided tour, please check out the :ref:`user-guide`.
+For even more examples, check out the Jupyter notebooks in the `cookbook <https://github.com/robertmartin8/PyPortfolioOpt/tree/master/cookbook>`_.

 If you already have expected returns ``mu`` and a risk model ``S`` for your set of assets, generating an optimal portfolio is as easy as::